 - The G sensor technology automatically records any sudden emergencies.

 - 8 aperture and high sensitivity image sensors provide supreme vision at night.

-- The built-in WiFi connects to the app with real-time playback functions.
+- Use the WiFi to connect to the app with real-time playback functions.

-- Share your journey and footage with friends and family but uploading and sharing.
+- Share your journey and video footage with friends and family but uploading and also sharing.

-- We can’t forget about the loop recording!
+- We’d always want the loop recording feature!
 It automatically replaces the older footage without you having to lift a finger.

 - The battery doesn’t seem to be able to tolerate high temperatures.